FEEDING YOUR PUPPY

 Purchasing an economy food can result in your pup receiving poorer grade ingredients with less digestibility which means that a lot of the food passes through there systems without being absorbed – this makes for the dog needing more food and producing larger stools.
 If feeding a good quality food your pup will not need to eat as much and less stools for you to pick up.
 I also find on the better quality foods that there is a lot less (often none) flatulence.
 Think of this from a human point of view – if something that causes gas every time you eat -is this food agreeing with your body?

 Our next option would be a kibble such as Acana, Orijen, Earthborn or similar.
-These products differ in what they contain, but overall contain much more real meat and organs and are free from high-glycemic grains than a standard kibble.
+These products differ in what they contain, but overall contain much more real meat and organs and are free from high-glycaemic grains than a standard kibble.
 In addition to the better meat products, they normally contain ingredients such as oats, fresh beans, peas, carrots, herbs etc, and contain the necessary vitamins and safe additives.
 As with raw food, more expensive, but contributes to a healthier pup and if you decide on this option, have a look at each brand to see which you prefer.

 If you decide on a Vet recommended kibble, then we suggest chatting to your vet about what will suit your pup the best.
 There are multiple options available, but we do suggest investigate the brand and ingredients and make yourself informed - your dog can't read or decide for itself!